jmschrei/avocado/README.md

 #### Imputing epigenomic data

-Avocado can impute signal values with high accuracy for epigenomic experiments that have not yet been performed with high accuracy.
+Avocado can impute signal values for epigenomic experiments that have not yet been performed with high accuracy.
 These imputations are of arcsinh transformed -log10 p-values at 25 bp resolution and cover the entirety of chromosomes 1 through 22.
 Making imputations with a pre-trained model requires only two lines; loading the model, and calling the predict method.
 We can start by loading up the [pre-trained model](https://noble.gs.washington.edu/proj/avocado/model/) for chromosome 19.

 ```python
 >>> from avocado import Avocado